SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 Boosting takes a different resampling approach than bagging, which maintains a constant probability of $1 / N$ for selecting each individual example.
 In boosting, this probability is adapted over time based on performance.
 The component classifiers are built sequentially and examples that are mislabeled by previous components are chosen more often than those that are correctly classified.

-Boosting is based on the concept of a "weak learner" (i.e. an algorithm that performs slightly better than chance).
-An example is a binary classifier with a 50% classification rate.
+Boosting is based on the concept of a "weak learner" (i.e. an algorithm that performs slightly better than chance, for e.g., a binary classifier with a >50% classification rate).
 A weak learner can be converted into a strong learner by changing the distribution of the training examples.
 While boosting can also be used with classifiers that are highly accurate, the benefits in this case will be very small.

 A popular variant of boosting is AdaBoost (Adaptive Boosting), which allows the designer to continue adding components until an arbitrarily small error rate is obtained on the training set.